 Steve tells tales of redemption, family secrets, and the meandering journies of heroes.
 After a twenty-five-year career peddling bulldozers around the globe, he exited the corporate world and devoted himself to pursuing his dreams.
 He honed his writing skills at Queens University of Charlotte, where he received his MFA in 2015.
-He’s now a real estate novelist and publisher living in Metro Atlanta with his lovely wife, Donna, his four children, and a growing cast of grandchildren.
+He’s now a real estate novelist and publisher living in Metro Atlanta.

 Mandi Jourdan, Editor in Chief

 Cordera’s poetry can be found or is forthcoming in Rhino, Xavier Review, [PANK], and Auburn Avenue.
 Cordera has received her MFA from Southern Illinois University in Carbondale and she a teaching artist for St. Louis Poetry Center.